piranna/piranna.github.io/pages/about.md

-    were connected to at least another peer and being part of the P2P network, the discovery and signaling with new peers was done directly between peers over the P2P network itself, leaving the connection with the external server as a fallback mechanims.
+    were connected to at least another peer and being part of the P2P network, the discovery and signaling with new peers was done directly between peers over the P2P network itself, leaving the connection with the external server as a fallback mechanism.

 </details>

 ### Certificates

-- College Degre
+- College Degree
   - [Título universitario](../certificates/Título universitario/Título
     universitario.pdf)
   - [Progreso académico](../certificates/Título universitario/Progreso